rkaunismaa/LangChain-Playground/README.md

 So again, noticing, how different local models behave differently than OpenAI models, and some langchain code samples fail for this reason.

+Hmm need to install langchain-ollama to the langchain-chroma environment.

+mamba activate langchain-chroma

+ 14) pip install langchain-ollama==0.1.3